lessload/DNSCrypt-reload/README.md

   ( use `lessload-installer.bat` to reduce NCSI poll period before run `re-dnscrypt.bat` )<br/>
   _dnscrypt-proxy update method use or trust in [Microsoft NCSI](https://answers.microsoft.com/en-us/windows/forum/windows_10-networking/network-connection-status-indicator-ncsi-showing/02664ddf-4eac-449a-8318-bdae1a5bad3d) make it got problem_<br/>

+_Why NCSI is so importance.
+Because if your pc got NCSI alert it will break many function in windows .example -UWP internet -Hotspot_

 ## Other problem
 - some anti-virus may block PowerShell to connect the internet. make it allow.
-- disable DNS Client service `(dnscache)` in windows will break all internet of UWP apps, not recommend to do that.
+- disable DNS Client service `(dnscache)` in windows will break internet connection of UWP apps, not recommend to do that.
+- Public wifi got NCSI problem on Windows 10 v2004 or above. [for now. fix by set `reg add "HKLM\SYSTEM\CurrentControlSet\Services\NlaSvc\Parameters\Internet" /v "EnableActiveProbing" /t REG_DWORD /d "1" /f` , need better way to fix this issue]

 ------------------------------------------
 ***Please advice me to make code more stable.***  - LESSLOAD